 Generally speaking, it takes about a year to administer and terminate a trust where the trust calls for termination on the death of the last trustor.
 That time period allows for the statute of limitations to run as to a claim against the trust estate.

 Our firm is prepared for every possible complication in trust and estate administration, as well as probate administration.
-To schedule a meeting with our lawyers, contact Hinojosa & Forer LLP in Los Angeles at 310-893-0309.
+To Schedule A Meeting with our lawyers, contact Hinojosa & Forer LLP in Los Angeles at 310-473-7000.